jimmielin/KPP.jl/README.md

 ## Feature description
 TBD

+## Quick Start

+* `KPP.jl` is not a package, it is a pre-processor that generates full model code.
+Run-time building of the model is too slow.

+* To run, simply configure the scheme you want to use and other options in `./KPP.jl`.
+Input files are located in `./inputs/` and are in standard-KPP format, with `.def`, `.spc` and `.eqn` files.

+* Models are generated based on a template in `./template`.
+Ignore `./template_adv` for now.

+* In the generated model, `jlkpp_Model()` is the pseudo-main function of the model and can be edited freely.
+All chemical kinetics solver routines are in the generated model's `Core/kpp.jl`; species descriptions are in `Headers/registry.jl`.
+The main stepping function is `jlkpp_Timestep!`, a mutating form that is parallel-safe.

 ## Differences from legacy KPP-generated code
 Generated code is a full time-stepped model `jlkpp_MECHANISM_NAME` which performs time-stepping from start to end solving chemical kinetic equations step-by-step until completion.